Quantum Singular Value Decomposer

 The fundamental mathematical tool to analyze bipartite entanglement is the so called Schmidt decomposition \cite{schmidt,peres}, also named as Singular Value Decomposition (SVD).
 Given the knowledge of a bipartite state in its tensor form, the SVD casts this tensor onto a simpler diagonal form, which unveils the entanglement structure of the original state.
 In practise, the SVD requires the knowledge of the coefficients of the state and needs further computational effort to get the eigenvalues and eigenvectors that fully characterize the state.

 Two proposals have been put forward for diagonalizing a matrix on a quantum computer.
-One of them relies on exponentiation of the matrix and subsequent application of the phase estimation procedure \cite{Lloyd}.
+One of them relies on exponentiation of the matrix and subsequent application of the Quantum Phase Estimation procedure \cite{Lloyd}.
 The second proposal \cite{VQSD} is a variational algorithm that seeks to directly diagonalize a density matrix $\rho$ by simultaneously acting on two copies of the quantum state described by $\rho$.
 The cost function to be minimized in this case quantifies how far the state is from being diagonal in terms of purity.
 There also exist quantum algorithms \cite{entspec, alamosent} that compute Rényi entropies, and from them, the largest eigenvalues of reduced density matrices.
+Finally, a different approach using a continuous-variable quantum computer is considered in \cite{cont}.

 We shall here present a quantum circuit that produces the elements of the SVD of a pure bipartite state, that we shall call QSVD for Quantum Singular Value Decomposer.
-As we shall see, the circuit we propose is made of two unitaries, each acting on the separate subparts of the system, and can be determined in a variational way.
+As we shall see, the circuit we propose is made of two unitaries, each acting on a separate subpart of the system, that can be determined in a variational way.
 The frequencies of the outputs of the final state in the circuit deliver the eigenvalues of the decomposition without further treatment.
 Also, the eigenvectors of the decomposition can be recreated from direct action of the adjoint of the unitaries that conform the system on trivial states.

 The key ingredient of the algorithm is to train the circuit on exact coincidence of outputs.
 This is a subtle way to force a diagonal form onto the state.
-It also provides an example of a quantum circuit which is not trained to minimize some energy, but rather to achieve a precise relation between the superposition terms in the state (another example would be for instance the training in \cite{VQSD}, or also the training of a quantum autoencoder \cite{autoencoder}).
+It also provides an example of a quantum circuit which is not trained to minimize some energy, but rather to achieve a precise relation between the superposition terms in the state (other examples can be found in \cite{VQSD, autoencoder, carolan2020, VQLS, tangle}).
 We further verify the QSVD algorithm on simulations.

 A peculiar bonus of our approach is that the QSVD provides a means to perform a SWAP between parties without ever having quantum communication between them.
-Another one is that QSVD can be turned into an encoder of quantum information.
+Another one is that the QSVD can be turned into an encoder of quantum information.

 Our proposal is a hybrid classical-quantum algorithm, much in the spirit of recent developments in the field of Quantum Computation for the Noisy Intermediate-Scale Quantum (NISQ) era \cite{nisq,variational}.
 This means that the basic circuits may be shallow (accuracy can be increased by increasing the depth), and therefore amenable to implementation on near term quantum computers without error correction.